The Tough Get Cash

 Whilst it may be painful to reduce the price of your stock to below cost, sometimes it is better to take a short term hit to your profit margin, clear dead stock quickly and use the cash to reinvest in more popular merchandise.

-Outsource work rather than taken on or replace an employee that leaves.
+Outsource work rather than take on or replace an employee that leaves.

 You can cease a short-term contract easier than making an employee’s position redundant.
 Time is money and the time you need to spend training a new recruit may be money wasted when an outsourced expert could do the work quicker and more effectively.